CdFerneding/PokeWars/Max.md

 ![Empty Inheritance](Documentation/Max_Neubauer_Personal_Report_Assets/good_code_navigation_2.png)

 Another good code example is the mechsnism of spawning enemy Pokemon.
-To make the game more difficult the more time runs by we decided, that the amount of enemies which is spawning should incrase with every attack wave.
+To make the game more difficult the more time runs by we decided, that the amount of enemies which are spawning should incrase with every attack wave.
 Furthermore, the amount of spawing enemies differes between the 3 BigBadPokemon.
 To realise this design decision there is an *iteration* variable for each BigBadPokemon that increases by 1 with every wave.
 Depending on which BigBadPokemon is to spawn enemies there is a conditional clause that executes the spawn enemy function which takes the number of enemies to spawn.

 ![Empty Inheritance](Documentation/Max_Neubauer_Personal_Report_Assets/good_code_execute_enemy_spawn.png)